vwkd/sdrawkcab/examples/fib.md

   }
   else
   {
-    maybe ! n to has in cache
+    maybe ! n to has of cache
     {
-      (n - 1, cache) to fib + (n - 2, cache) to fib to add in cache }
+      (n - 1, cache) to fib + (n - 2, cache) to fib to add of cache }
-    n to get in cache
+    n to get of cache
   }
 } is fib alias

-to new in List is cache alias
+to new of List is cache alias
-(0, 1) to add in cache
+(0, 1) to add of cache

 42, cache to fib
 ```